sreninc/restdos-final/README.md

 ### User Stories
 As a user I want to ...
 - Signup
+This is implemented through the pricing > signup flow with allauth
 - CRUD Guests
+Users can create, update, view and delete guests
 - CRUD Bookings
+Users can create, update, view and delete bookings
-- Send messages to my guests
+- Send marketing messages to my guests
+Users can create and send a campaign to all their guests

 ### Business Stories
 As the website owner I want to ...
 - Drive signups
+The web pages do this.
 - Generate Leads
 This is achieved through social links in the footer of the website as well as the newsletter signup at the bottom of every page.
-- To receive money from signups
+- To receive money from signups & marketing campaigns The signup flow includes a stripe payment model as does the messaging app where users can send marketing campaigns
-- Be able to manage queries from users
-- Be able to help users with queries or changes to their accounts
+- Be able to manage queries from users and Be able to help users with queries or changes to their accounts The contact from sends messages to the site owner

 ***